xvca/bru/readme.md

 ```
 DATABASE_URL="file:./prisma/dev.db"
+OPENROUTER_API_KEY="your_key_here"
 ```

 The ESP IP address is now configured inside the app itself.
 When you first open the dashboard you’ll be prompted to enter the device IP or hostname, and you can update it later in **Settings → ESP Settings**.

+**Note on AI Features:**
+The AI label scanning feature uses OpenRouter to process images.
+If you don't provide an `OPENROUTER_API_KEY` in your `.env` file, the "Scan Label" button and other potential future AI features will be automatically hidden from the UI.

 ## ⚠️ Work in Progress